Deepak8841/Git-1stR/README.md

 # git-github
-adding in one more line  his is for training purpose..
+dndndndnadding in one more line  his is for training purpose..